erik-whiting/gsoc-2022-autowrap/progress_page.md

 Here is a list of my weekly progress.

+June 27 - July 4
+* Am mostly unavailable this week
+* Made PR for maps with wrapped keys/values

 June 20 - 26
-* Made PR for modulus operator support
+* Added support for missing operators
 * Working on adding tuple support
 * Waiting on feedback on last PR